CHALLENGEDevelop a feature-rich social platform

 If we continued following the Waterfall approach, we would need to force our customer to form the scope of MVP at the beginning of the project.
 With Agile, the customer can now change requirements during each sprint.

 This principle is aimed at assuring the client that the software development process is constantly under their control and is carried out following the initial business goals.
 The customer takes part in the formation and detailing of all business requirements.
 Since the process is iterative with a short delivery time, the cost of misrepresenting a feature is low.
-As a result of the iteration, we received new and working functionality that fully corresponds to the client’s vision.
+As a result of the iteration, we get new and working functionality that fully corresponds to the client’s vision.

 We have a team dedicated to achieving the goal of each sprint.
 We also have a business goal for each sprint that we agree on with our client.